The Liberal Manifesto, adopted by the Congress of Liberal International on 18-21 May 2017 in Andorra

 In the 70 years since the publication of the Oxford Manifesto these principles have been restated by Liberal International in seven further declarations, manifestos and appeals.
 They constitute a major body of liberal thought from which we continue to draw inspiration and strength.

-Today, united in the family of Liberal International, we Liberals again fully endorse the principles set out in the Oxford Manifesto and its successors, but we do so recognizing that Liberalism is under renewed attack as a philosophy with universal application both in theory and in political practice.
+Today, united in the family of Liberal International, we Liberals again fully endorse the principles set out in the Oxford Manifesto and its successors, but we do so recognising that Liberalism is under renewed attack as a philosophy with universal application both in theory and in political practice.
 The attacks come from those on the left who give the state absolute priority as well as conservatives and nationalists on the right, but also from populists on both sides of the political spectrum who want an explicitly “illiberal” autocratic state that will enforce their perspectives.
 In addition to those who want to use the system to create illiberal societies, there are others, anarchists and violent Islamist extremists, who do not want to take over the system, but to burn the system in radical and destructive revolutions.
 These attacks on Liberalism and global peace and stability are not only being conducted in traditional ways, but through the new medium of cyber-space.
 We are living in very dangerous times and no part of the world is safe from these threats.

 However there are also new opportunities.
 The world has seen the arrival of a technological revolution and enormously increased opportunities to trade, to travel and to communicate with each other across the globe.
 This creates vast opportunities for humankind, lifting millions out of poverty and helping many countries liberate themselves from authoritarian leaderships.